sebastien-gome/sebastien-gome.github.io/index.md

     I am a theoretical fluid dynamicist, working on turbulence in geophysical systems.
    </p>
    <p>
-    I develop analytical and numerical approaches to undestand the statistics and dynamics of fluid motions, waves and large-scale structures.
+    I develop analytical and numerical approaches to understand the statistics and dynamics of fluid motions, waves and large-scale structures.
     </p>
 </div>